ACM40960/project-leongill/README.md

 https://www.rstudio.com/products/rstudio/download/#download
 ```

 You now have a fully functioning R IDE.

+## Preparing your laptop

 Next, intall the relevent packages by pasting the following lines of text into the R console and hitting `enter`:
 ```R
 install.packages("hash")
 install.packages("operators")